FUE (Follicular Unit Excision)

-FUE is a minimally invasive sutureless method of hair transplantation.
-The donor material is taken from the back of the head or other parts of the body (beard, chest, groin, legs, etc.) in the form of individual follicular units (grafts) using small (up to 1 mm in diameter) twisting punches.
+FUE (Follicular Unit Extraction or sutureless technique) is a hair transplantation method where donor material is harvested from the back of the head or other body parts (beard, chest, groin, legs, etc.) in the form of individual follicular units - grafts, using small (up to 1 mm in diameter) rotating punches - microtrocars, without any incisions or sutures.

-During FUE, the surgeon makes circular, superficial (2-4 mm deep) incisions with the punch around each follicular unit after which the surgeon's assistant extracts them one by one using special forceps.
-Small wounds (up to 1 mm in diameter) left after the excision of follicular units are quickly healed leaving dot-like micro scars (see photos 1, 2, and 3).
-The main advantage of this technique is that, unlike the FUT method, FUE leaves no linear scar on the back of the head.
+In the FUE method, the surgeon uses a rotating punch to make circular, superficial (2-4 mm deep) incisions around each follicular unit, after which the surgeon's assistant extracts them one by one using special forceps.
+Small defects (up to 1 mm in diameter) at the sites of follicular unit (graft) extraction heal quickly with tiny micro-scars (see photos 1, 2, and 3).
+The FUE technique does not leave linear scars on the back of the head, as occurs with the FUT method.
+This is the main advantage of FUE.

 Photo 1.
-The donor area immediately after harvesting 3,000 grafts with the FUE method
+The donor area immediately after harvesting 3,000 grafts with the FUE transplant method

 img